At a glance

-There are currently seven million children aged five to 15 in England and nearly four in five are not doing the recommended daily amount of exercise.
+There are currently seven million children aged five to 15 in England and just over half are not doing the recommended daily amount of exercise.

 The Chief Medical Officer in England recommends that children do at least 60 minutes of activity every day.
 For one reason or another, this isn’t the case for the majority of young people.

 Building positive attitudes

 We want children and young people to enjoy all the benefits that come from being active.
 That's why we’re investing more in children and young people from the age of five to build positive attitudes to sport and activity as the foundations of an active life.

 We know that physically literate children and young people are more likely to be active.
 Physical literacy has five elements – enjoyment, confidence, competence, understanding and knowledge.
 Each one is key in getting more children and young people active – the more elements present, the more active a child or young person is likely to be.

 Our insight tells us that families, and particularly parents and caregivers, play a key role in shaping a child’s attitudes and behaviours.

 That’s why we want our Families Fund to support families on low incomes to allow their children to experience the benefits of getting active, including improved mental and social wellbeing and individual development.